 Section 5.
 Annual Budget

-The Bingo Oversight Chairperson shall be appointed by president for a term of one (1) year.
-The Bingo Oversight Chairperson shall be an active Booster member.
+The Bingo Manager shall be appointed by the president for a term of one (1) year.
+The Bingo Manager shall be an active Booster member.
 In the event of no active Booster participation, the position may be offered to alumni member or other qualified person.

-The Bingo Oversight Chairperson must be knowledgeable of the Bingo game; it’s operation, city and state regulations and general accounting procedures.
-The duties of the Bingo Oversight Chairperson include, but are not limited to:
+The Bingo Manager must be knowledgeable of the Bingo game; it’s operation, city and state regulations and general accounting procedures.
+The duties of the Bingo Manager include, but are not limited to, these duties:

-(c) keeping up to date with city and state regulations,
+(c) Keep up-to-date with city and state regulations.

-(d) reporting game operation and status to the Booster Board
+(d) Report game operation and status to the Booster Board.

-(e) to run the Bingo game under the auspices of the Booster Board.
+(e) Run the Bingo game under the auspices of the Booster Board.

 Section 8.
 Bingo Treasurer

-(a) keeping a written record of all monies received into the Bingo accounts.
+(a) Keep a written record of all monies received into the Bingo accounts.

-(b) payment of approved Bingo upon presentation of proper receipts,
+(b) Pay approved Bingo expenses upon presentation of proper receipts.

-(c) preparation of financial summaries for the Booster Board and General Membership Meetings,
+(c) Prepare financial summaries for the Booster Board and General Membership Meetings.

-(d) keeping record of investments, transfers, deposits and expenditures for the Bingo Operations,
+(d) Keep record of investments, transfers, deposits and expenditures for the Bingo Operations.

 (e) The Bingo Treasurer shall be a signatory on all accounts directly associated with the Bingo game.

-(f) keeping up to date with city and state regulations;
+(f) Keep up-to-date with city and state regulations.

 Section 9.
 Bank Signatory